awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-apiauth.md

  `Authorizers`   <a name="sam-api-apiauth-authorizers"></a>
 The authorizer used to control access to your API Gateway API\.
-For more information, see [Controlling Access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.
+For more information, see [Controlling access to API Gateway APIs](serverless-controlling-access-to-apis.md) in the AWS Serverless Application Model Developer Guide\.
 *Type*: [CognitoAuthorizer](sam-property-api-cognitoauthorizer.md) \| [LambdaTokenAuthorizer](sam-property-api-lambdatokenauthorizer.md) \| [LambdaRequestAuthorizer](sam-property-api-lambdarequestauthorizer.md)
 *Required*: No
 *Default*: None